Advertise with Us!

 A vagrant is a tool for managing and working with virtual machines in a single workflow.
 Using Vagrant, team members can share software running environment and can test applications faster without wasting time on setting up configurations.
 The tool ensures that the environment for a particular project remains the same across every developer’s machine, and the excuse of ‘runs-on-my-system’ can be thrown out of the window.

 Ansible is one of the most simple yet effective IT orchestration and configuration management tools available in the market.
 Compared to its competitors such as Puppet and Chef, which are loaded with features, Ansible offers a softer outlook and doesn’t hog on your device’s resources in the background.
 This tool is primarily utilized for pushing new changes within the existing system, as well as configuring newly deployed machines.
-Lowering the costs of infrastructure and increasing the replication speed of scalability are just two of the reasons which have made this an absolute favorite amongst IT companies.
+Lowering the costs of infrastructure and increasing the replication speed of scalability are just two of the reasons which have made this an absolute favourite amongst IT companies.

 Launched in the year 2000, GitHub remains as one of the top DevOps tools for easy collaboration.
 Using this tool, developers can make rapid iterations to the code, the notification of which is sent instantaneously to other team members.
 In case of any error or fallout, immediate rollbacks can be done to the previous version within seconds, thanks to the branched history of changes which are stored contiguously within the tool.